Photo Composition: Where Do You Want the Viewer to Look?

 Every composition technique is an attention tool, and the major ones each work differently.

-Placement (rule of thirds, centering, edge placement): Where your subject sits in the frame changes its relationship to the viewer.
+Placement (rule of thirds, centering, horizon placement): Where your subject sits in the frame changes its relationship to the viewer.
 Centered subjects confront us directly.
 Off-center subjects exist in a larger world.
 Edge placement creates tension and movement.

 Lines (leading lines, diagonals, curves): Lines move the eye.
 You can guide viewers toward your subject, through a scene, or in circles that keep them engaged longer.